 The purchase and sale of gold will help you in the computation of CGT and satisfaction of all tax laws.
 You must keep records that have:

-These records will allow you to determine the gain for any capital using accurate mathematical derivations, and you will claim exemptions or deductions you are eligible for.
+These records will allow you to determine the gain for any capital using accurate mathematical derivations, and you will claim the deductions you are eligible for.

-Another way one can pass on wealth without attracting CGT is by gifting it to family members.
+Another way to pass on wealth without attracting CGT is to gift it to family members.
 Gifts made between the same family members are exempt from CGT unless some form of monetary exchange is involved.
-It is a means through which valuable gold pieces can be transferred to others without attracting tax liabilities.
+Gifting is a means of transferring valuable gold pieces to others without attracting tax liabilities.

-However, any of the capital gains realized when selling the gold would be taxed even in later years should the recipient decide to sell.
+However, any capital gains realized when selling the gold would be taxed even in later years if the recipient decides to sell.
 Moreover, significant gifts of gold may also have estate tax implications; hence, it would be wiser to consult a tax professional beforehand before making any significant gifts.

-The tax implications of the sale of gold in Brisbane, Australia, are extremely complex, especially if you have large holdings or if you are a trader.
+The tax implications of the sale of gold in Brisbane, are extremely complex, especially if you have large holdings.
 Therefore, you should seek professional advice from a tax professional or financial advisor.

 A professional accountant can help you understand your tax liability when selling gold and identify how to minimize your CGT and GST.
 He will also ensure you are properly following all ATO requirements.